-PCI/PNP ISA IRQ Resource Exclusion
+PCI/PNP IRQ Resource Exclusion

-IRQ XX Used By ISA [No/ICU]
+IRQ XX Reserved for Legacy Device [No/ICU]

-These fields indicate whether or not the displayed IRQ for each field is being used by a legacy (non-PnP) ISA card.
-The default value indicates either that the displayed IRQ is not used or that ISA Configuration Utility (ICU) is being used to determine if an ISA card is using that IRQ.
-If you install a legacy ISA card that requires a unique IRQ and you are not using an ICU, you must set the field for that IRQ to [Yes].
-For example: If you install a legacy ISA card that requires IRQ 10, then set IRQ10 Used By ISA to [Yes].
+These fields indicate whether or not the displayed IRQ for each field is being used by an onboard legacy (non-PnP) device.
+The default value indicates either that the displayed IRQ is not used or that the legacy Configuration Utility (ICU) is being used to determine if a legacy device is using that IRQ.
 Configuration options: [No/ICU] [Yes]

-PCI/PNP ISA DMA Resource Exclusion
+PCI/PNP DMA Resource Exclusion